 - Contact the school on the first day of absence before 9.30 am.
 The school has an answer phone available to leave a message if nobody is available to take your call, or you may call into school personally and speak to the office staff.
-You can also contact us via the free Studybugs reporting app, or you may also email the school on: admin@moulsham-jun.essex.sch.uk - Contact the school on every further day of absence, again before 9.30 am - Ensure that your child returns to school as soon as possible and you provide any medical evidence, if requested, to support the absence
+You may also email the school on: admin@moulsham-jun.essex.sch.uk - Contact the school on every further day of absence, again before 9.30 am - Ensure that your child returns to school as soon as possible and you provide any medical evidence, if requested, to support the absence